rharia/TimeToCookUpAnswers/README.md

 ### Aggregation
 Aggregation of the number of steps in a recipe and its rating.
 This grouped table is significant because it shows that as the number of steps in a recipe increases, the rating of that recipe also increases.
 This table is significant because it shows that as the average rating of a recipe increases the number of steps in he recipe does not really vary.
-We can see thnumber of steps in a recipe does not have much of an effect on the rating that recipe recieves.
+We can see the number of steps in a recipe does not have much of an effect on the rating that recipe recieves.

 |   average_rating |   count |     mean |   median |
 |-----------------:|--------:|---------:|---------:|